nihalmorshed/Calender-Static/README.md

 # Calender-Static
-Here is the link of a static site showing my birthday on a calender which I made using CSS & HTML https://nihalmorshed.github.io/Calender-Static/
+Here is the link of a static site showing my birthday on a calender which I made using CSS & HTML implementing grid. https://nihalmorshed.github.io/Calender-Static/